XFelipeX/XFelipeX/README.md

 ## Hi there 👋

-I am a student of programming at Senac University Center and a jr developer at PegPese Company.
+I am a student of programming at Senac University Center and a jr developer at Verticore Group.

 ---